Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 High blood pressure (also called hypertension) is known as the “silent killer.”
 This is because most of the time it doesn’t cause symptoms.
 In fact, many people don’t know they have it until other problems develop.
-In most cases, high blood pressure can’t be cured.
-It’s a disease that often requires lifelong treatment.
-The good news is that it can be managed.
+In most cases, high blood pressure often requires lifelong treatment.

 The circulatory system is made up of the heart and blood vessels that carry blood through the body.
 Your heart is the pump for this system.
 With each heartbeat (contraction), the heart sends blood out through large blood vessels called arteries.
 Blood pressure is a measure of how hard the moving blood pushes against the walls of the arteries.